 The highlights of her racing career are two overall victories at 24 Hours of Nürburgring in 1996 and 1997, in both occasions in Scheid Motosport's BMW M3.
 In 1998, she and Johannes Scheid were the VLN Endurance Series champions.

 Born and raised at Nordschleife

-This extraordinary lady was born on 14th of May 1969 in Adenau, a village in High Eifel region in Rhineland-Palatinate, near the legendary Nurburgring circuit.
+This extraordinary lady was born in May 1969 in Adenau, a village in High Eifel region in Rhineland-Palatinate, near the legendary Nurburgring circuit.
 Her family owned the hotel within the circuit so she had a perfect chance to learn Nordschleife by heart.

 Sabine studied hospitality, and she was even an owner of the popular restaurant ’The Foxhole’ at Nurburgring, but driving always attracted her.
 Together with her two elder sisters she has competed in some of the local racing events, but only she stayed in the sports for good.
 Interestingly, she made her first lap at Nordschleife without a licence and driving a ’stolen’ car.
 When she was 15, Sabine took her mother’s car to taste what nearby Nurburgring offers.

 VLN champion and first woman to win 24 Hours of Nürburgring